Health administration: Funding of hospitals

-Overall Goal
+Overall goal

 The fundamental goal of a hospital administrator is to create a positive work environment where patients are treated in the most efficient and cost-effective way possible.
 The United States leads the world in high quality and advanced level healthcare.
 Everyone is working towards a common goal thanks to these mission statements.
 This improves the organization's efficiency and productivity.
 The mission statement establishes the organization's purpose and provides employees a sense of belonging and identity.
 This encourages management and stakeholders to put in more effort in order to obtain success.
 The ultimate purpose of health care is to help individuals regain their overall health and wellbeing.

+Research

+Health policy and systems research (HPSR) is a field of inquiry that studies "how societies organize themselves in achieving collective health goals, and how different actors interact in the policy and implementation processes to contribute to policy outcomes".
+HPSR is interdisciplinary and brings together expertise in a variety of biomedical and social sciences such as economics, sociology, anthropology, political science, public health and epidemiology.

+The Commission on Health Research for Development and the Ad Hoc Committee on Health Research both highlighted the urgent need for focusing research methods, funding and practice towards addressing health inequities and embracing inter-disciplinary and intersectoral thinking.
+These reports and other academic and activist voices linked to them argued for greater voice and participation of developing countries in defining research priorities.
+Since then creation of the Alliance for Health Policy and Systems Research in 2000 and that of Health Systems Global in 2012 have consolidated the practice community of HPSR.